 Black mondo grass (Ophiopogon planiscapus 'Nigrescens'), like Liriope, looks very much like an ornamental grass.
 But for all their grassy looks, neither of these perennials is a member of the Poaceae family (that is, the true grasses).
 In fact, both belong to the Ruscaceae family.

+What strikes one immediately about black mondo grass is that the adjective in its name is no exaggeration.
+The foliage is actually black, rather than deep purple, like many so-called "black plants."
 Black mondo grass may also produce pinkish-lavender flowers, which are followed by purplish-black berries.
-So, technically, it's a flowering ground cover.
-But, for most people, all of this takes a back seat to the unusual evergreen to semi-evergreen foliage.
+This means that it's technically a flowering ground cover.
+But for most people, all of this takes a back seat to the unusual evergreen to semi-evergreen foliage.
 It grows to be 6 inches tall and has a clumping habit.

 But regardless of where you live, the claim that it is "shade tolerant" is justified.
 It prefers fertile, evenly-moist, well-drained soil but will tolerate some drought once mature.
 Those in deer country can add it to their list of deer-resistant ornamental grasses with which to keep Bambi at bay.

+Black mondo grass makes for a good edging plant.
+If you have anything at all of a designer's eye, the dark color of the plant's leaves will bring out the artist in you.
 Design possibilities are endless, but you may especially enjoy creating contrasts by placing black mondo grass next to plants that sport bright colors.
 For example, if you grow yours in full sun, partner it with 'Angelina' sedum for contrast.
 Scotch moss (Sagina subulata 'Aurea') would also work here.

 A plant in the same genus as black mondo grass and just as shade-tolerant is Ophiopogon japonicus (zones 6-9).
 It can reach 6-10 inches in height, although dwarf types also exist (for example, the 'Kyoto Dwarf' stands 2-4 inches tall).
 Not as showy as black mondo grass, this plant makes up for it by being useful as a ground cover.